sa171/FileUploader/README.md

-This repository is my submission to fovus coding challenge!
+This repository is my submission to Fovus coding challenge!

 This repo consists of 4 modules as below: